ngolatka/electronics/README.md

 Schematics and technical descriptions of various electronic circuits, mostly on hobbyist / DIY level.

-Unless otherwise noted, circuits are designed by @ngolatka.
+Unless otherwise noted, circuits are designed by [ngolatka](https://github.com/ngolatka).

 # Disclaimer
 Use everything at your own risk, especially mains powered / high voltage